toroidal-code/toroidal-code.github.io/source/_posts/2013-10-15-a-brick-a-day.markdown

 Each of these problems applies to at least two of the languages.

 [Ruby](http://www.ruby-lang.org) is flexible and powerful, but is slow as molasses.
-The [Rubinius](http://rubini.us) project is definitely helping with this, being a JIT for Ruby, but they still have a ways to go, as they're currently working on 1.9.3 support.
+The [Rubinius](http://rubini.us) project is definitely helping with this, being a JIT for Ruby, but ~~they still have a ways to go, as they're currently working on 1.9.3 support~~.
 And, the overhead of a VM still exists.
 Out of the three languages, this definitely has the best community support (probably because of Rails, but beggers can't be choosers).
+EDIT: Apparently, rubinius reached 2.0.0 without me noticing, and now supports Ruby 2.1 syntax.
+Way to go, RBX!

 [Common Lisp](http://common-lisp.net) is _the_ langauge for firsts.
 GC, cons pairs, compile-time AST editing (macros), type inference.
 If you can think of it, CL probably has it.
 And it has the speed Ruby doesn't, with 30+ years of academic research poured into projects like [SBCL](http://www.sbcl.org).
 But it still falls short.
 The CL library scene is sad, and only recently has a decent dependency management system come to fruition.
 Yes, I'm looking at you, [quicklisp](http://www.quicklisp.org).
 However, cross-compiling clisp is no easy feat, and running that on a microcontroller is not going to happen.